 denote the (nonzero) kernel mean element, and let $P:\mathcal H_k\to\mathcal H_k$ be the rank-one orthogonal projection onto $\linspan\{\bar{k}\}$.
 Define the \emph{centering operator} $Q$ as the orthogonal projection onto $\bar{k}^\perp$,

 \paragraph{Equilibrium Ansatz} In the canonical game, payoffs reduce to evaluation at the realized $s\in S$ and the noise is isotropic in $\mathcal H_k$.
 Consequently, the environment is invariant to (measure-preserving) relabelings of the signal space, which naturally suggests restricting attention to signal-equivariant equilibria.
-Accordingly, we consider equilibrium strategy along the \emph{centered} representer of evaluation, i.e.\ the component of $k(\,\cdot\,,s)$ orthogonal to the prior-mean element $\bar k$.
+Accordingly, we consider candidate equilibria in which the strategy lies along the \emph{centered} representer of evaluation, i.e., the component of $k(\,\cdot\,,s)$ orthogonal to the prior-mean element $\bar k$.

 Equivalently, the insider adopts a \emph{market-neutral long--short position}: he goes long the pseudo-security indexed by the realized signal and finances it by taking an offsetting short position across the remaining pseudo-securities, so that his net exposure to the prior mean $\bar k$ is zero.
 This leads to the following one-parameter equilibrium ansatz: